-The findings were that the group that did the computerized speed-of-processing showed 33 percent less risk of dementia relative to the control group, while the memory and the reasoning interventions offered no such benefit.
-People who completed 11 or more speed training sessions even had a 48 percent less risk for developing dementia over the 10 years of the study!
+The findings were that the group that did the computerized speed-of-processing showed 33% less risk of dementia relative to the control group, while the memory and the reasoning interventions offered no such benefit.
+People who completed 11 or more speed training sessions even had a 48% less risk for developing dementia over the 10 years of the study!

 To date, cognitive psychologists and neuroscientists have largely rejected evidence that computer-based cognitive-training or "brain games" have any effect on our cognitive functions.